cwadley/alpine-chrony/README.md

 Chrony runs in un-detached mode in this image, which means that it does not send its logs to a file in the container, but to stdout.
 To view chrony logs, use `docker logs chrony`.

 ## Testing
-ntpdate can be used to query the running container for the time:
+ntpdate or sntp can be used to query the running container for the time:
 ### If you have mapped port 123 to the host:
 `ntpdate -q localhost`
 ### From another container on the same Docker network:
 `ntpdate -q <chrony_ip>`

+Both ntpdate and sntp are included in the image to debug NTP source server connections.